 - Everything Is an iPod in the Future/Zeerust: The Orbital aesthetic is a combination of the two (iPod sleekness imposed on 50's sci-fi design).

 - Expospeak Gag: Orbitals speak like this.

-- Fantasy Kitchen Sink: It starts with mixing fae mythology with an After the End America visited by tourists from a Space Opera.
-Then adds elements from biblical mythology, the Lovecraft mythos, superhero comics and stermpunk.
+- Fantasy Kitchen Sink: It starts with Dark Fantasyish After the End America visited by tourists from a Space Opera.
+Then adds elements from biblical mythology, the Lovecraft mythos, superhero comics and steampunk.

 - Human Resources: Orbital Mass Capacitors were powered by aleph radiation, traditionally harvested from dead planets caused by engineered overpopulation and war.

 - Idiosyncratic Episode Naming: Pre-SF, all chapters are pluralized nouns.
 SF's chapter-naming scheme is "the [noun]."

 - Insistent Terminology: A reversal, as Emily insists the word "anachronauts" sounds stupid, and is only a working title.

 - Loads and Loads of Characters: Each book has further expanded the cast, but perhaps none more than SA, in which each chapter is a stand-alone story focusing on different characters throughout the ages.
 The character page is a work in progress.